 The temporomandibular joint (or TMJ) is a hinge joining your jaw to the temporal bones of your skull.
 Disorder in this joint may cause a number of issues with your facial muscles and jaw, including painful symptoms.
 Our dentists can detect, diagnose and provide a custom treatment plan for TMJ Disorder.

-Our dentists can use CEREC® technology to create and place porcelain crowns, inlays and onlays in a single dental appointment, restoring your smile without needing to use any temporaries or impressions - just tooth-coloured, metal-free restorations in one easy visit.
+Our dentists can use CEREC® technology to create and place porcelain crowns, inlays and onlays in a single dental appointment, helping to change your smile.